-Side note: The institutional investors described above are called the "buy-side", while the investment bank is called the "sell-side".
-Learn more about the buy side vs sell side.
+Side note: The institutional investors described above are called the “buy-side”, while the investment bank is called the “sell-side”.

-In addition, the sales & trading arm at an investment bank facilitates the trading of securities underwritten by the bank into the secondary market.
+In addition, the Sales & Trading arm at an investment bank facilitates the trading of securities underwritten by the bank into the secondary market.
 Revisiting our Gillette example, once the new securities are priced and underwritten, JP Morgan has to find buyers for the newly issued shares.
 Remember, JP Morgan has guaranteed to Gillette the price and quantity of the new shares issued, so JP Morgan better be confident that they can sell these shares.